3 Spatial data operations

 This returns the statistics for each category, here the mean elevation for each grain size class.
 For example, the mean elevation in pixels characterized by grain size 0 is 14.8, and so on.

 Many map algebra operations have a counterpart in vector processing (Liu and Mason 2009).
-Computing a distance raster (global operation) while only considering a maximum distance (logical focal operation) is the equivalent to a vector buffer operation (Section 4.3.3).
-Reclassifying raster data (either local or zonal function depending on the input) is equivalent to dissolving vector data (Section 4.3.7).
-Overlaying two rasters (local operation), where one contains “No Data” values representing a mask, is similar to vector clipping (Section Section 4.3.5).
-Quite similar to spatial clipping is intersecting two layers (Section 3.3.1, Section 3.3.6).
+Computing a distance raster (global operation) while only considering a maximum distance (logical focal operation) is the equivalent of a vector buffer operation (Section 4.2.3).
+Reclassifying raster data (either local or zonal function depending on the input) is equivalent to dissolving vector data (Section 4.2.7).
+Overlaying two rasters (local operation), where one contains ‘No Data’ values representing a mask, is similar to vector clipping (Section 4.2.5).
+Quite similar to spatial clipping is intersecting two layers (Section 3.2.1, Section 3.2.6).
 The difference is that these two layers (vector or raster) simply share an overlapping area.
 However, be careful with the wording.
 Sometimes the same words have slightly different meanings for raster and vector data models.
 While aggregating polygon geometries means dissolving boundaries, for raster data geometries it means increasing cell sizes and thereby reducing spatial resolution.
 Zonal operations dissolve the cells of one raster in accordance with the zones (categories) of another raster dataset using an aggregating function.

-Suppose we would like to compute the NDVI (see Section 3.4.3), and additionally want to compute terrain attributes from elevation data for observations within a study area.
+Suppose we would like to compute the NDVI (see Section 3.3.3), and additionally want to compute terrain attributes from elevation data for observations within a study area.
 Such computations rely on remotely sensed information.
-The corresponding imagery is often divided into scenes covering a specific spatial extent (i.e., “tiles”), and frequently, a study area covers more than one scene.
-Then, we would need to merge (also known as “mosaic”) the scenes covered by our study area.
-In case when all scenes are “aligned” (i.e., share the same origin and resolution), this can be thought of as simply gluing them into one big raster; otherwise, all scenes are resampled (see Section 4.4.4) to the grid defined by the first scene.
+The corresponding source imagery is often divided into scenes covering a specific spatial extent (i.e., tiles), and frequently, a study area covers more than one scene.
+Then, we would need to merge (also known as mosaic) the scenes covering our study area.
+In case when all scenes are aligned (i.e., share the same origin and resolution), this can be thought of as simply gluing them into one big raster; otherwise, all scenes need to be resampled (see Section 4.3.3) to the same grid (e.g., the one defined by the first scene).

-For example, let us merge digital elevation data from two SRTM elevation tiles, for Austria ('aut.tif') and Switzerland ('ch.tif').
-Merging can be done using function rasterio.merge.merge, which accepts a list of raster file connections, and returns the new ndarray and a “transform”, representing the resulting mosaic:
+For example, let’s merge digital elevation data from two SRTM elevation tiles, for Austria ('aut.tif') and Switzerland ('ch.tif').
+Merging can be done using function rasterio.merge.merge, which accepts a list of raster file connections, and returns the new ndarray and the corresponding transform object, representing the resulting mosaic.

 src_1 = rasterio.open('data/aut.tif')